mendrik/feather/feather-docs/content/start/index.md

 ---
 date: 2016-10-01T21:07:13+01:00
-title: Start
+title: Getting started
 ---

 ## Widgets

-Your application will be a collection of classes that must extend ```feather.core.Widget```.
+Your application will be a collection of classes that must extend `feather.core.Widget`.
 The widget class itself inherits other internal classes in the following order, which represent different aspects of the framework.
 Within the classes you can decorate methods to enhance the instances.
 Decorators are collected throughout the class hierarchy, which allows you to extend your own widget class with shared functionality.